ritsilva/eVTOL_sim/README.md

 # eVTOL_sim
-This is a simple simulation environment for exercising behavoir of electric aircraft and charging stations For full details on the requirements for this project see [this document](https://github.com/ritsilva/eVTOL_sim/blob/274978f71cffba0e9c7ea2ba12ef77372b367780/eVtol%20Simulation%20Problem%20-%20AnyTimeDomain%20V2.docx).
+This is a simple simulation environment for exercising behavoir of electric aircraft and charging stations.
+For full details on the requirements for this project see [this document](https://github.com/ritsilva/eVTOL_sim/blob/274978f71cffba0e9c7ea2ba12ef77372b367780/eVtol%20Simulation%20Problem%20-%20AnyTimeDomain%20V2.docx).

 # Aircraft behavior
 Each aircraft has 7 defined characteristics; Cruise Speed (mph), Battery Capacity (kWh), Time to Charge (hours), Energy use at Cruise (kWh/mile), Passenger Count, and Probability of fault per hour.
-For ease of computation, despite the units of the aircraft's characteristics, all internal computations are done in the time scale of miliseconds.
+For ease of computation, despite the units of the aircraft's characteristics, all internal computations are converted and done in the time scale of miliseconds.

-Each aircraft shall start fully charged and begin flying immediately.
+Each aircraft shall start fully charged.
 Once the aircraft runs out of charge it will dock into a charging station and wait to be charged.
 Once it is fully charged it will begin flying again.

 # Charger behavior